 When Weight and Size Doesn’t Matter…

-However, vertical planters can vary, as some rest on the ground and lean up against a wall. in this case, weight is not as much of an issue.
+However, vertical planters can vary, as some rest on the ground and lean up against a wall.
+In this case, weight doesn’t matter as much.
 Another case might be if you were to use a larger container such as a pallet.
 This can give you more space, allowing you to grow larger plants.